USS Kearsarge (LHD-3)

 USS Kearsarge (LHD-3) is the third Wasp-class amphibious assault ship of the United States Navy.
 She is the fifth ship to bear that name, but the fourth to serve under it, as the third was renamed Hornet (CV-12) before launching (after the prior Hornet was sunk).

-Namesake
+Etymology

 Named in honor of USS Kearsarge, a sloop-of-war that gained fame hunting Confederate raiders during the American Civil War.
 The sloop was named for Mount Kearsarge in Merrimack County, New Hampshire.

 Construction

 Kearsarge's keel was laid down on 6 February 1990 at Litton-Ingalls Shipbuilding Corporation of Pascagoula, Mississippi.

 Ingalls built Kearsarge using efficient pre-outfitting and modular construction techniques.
 Hundreds of smaller sub-assemblies, containing piping, ventilation ducting and other hardware, as well as major machinery equipment, generators, and electrical panels were constructed.
 The sub-assemblies were then joined with others to form assemblies, which were in turn welded together to form five completed hull and superstructure modules.
 These giant modules, each weighing thousands of tons, were joined on land to form the completed ship's hull.
 The result of this early outfitting was a ship that was over 70 percent complete at launch.

 She was launched on 26 March 1992, in a ceremony attended by then-Chairman of the Joint Chiefs of Staff General Colin Powell.
 The warship was christened on 16 May 1992, and commissioned on 16 October 1993.